emilyriederer/website/content/post/team-of-packages/index.md

 <span style="color: blue;">

 These examples of potential vignettes further illustrate how our internal packages can help us better achieve *progress*.
 No one in an organization wants a model for the sake of having a model; they want is to answer a question or suggest an action.
-Open-souce packages are relatively "blind" to this, so their vignettes will focus on getting to the model; internal packages can partner with us in understanding that "moment before" and "moment after" with tips on everything from featuring engineering to assessing the ethics and bias in a certain output.
+Open-source packages are relatively "blind" to this, so their vignettes will focus on getting to the model; internal packages can partner with us in understanding that "moment before" and "moment after" with tips on everything from featuring engineering to assessing the ethics and bias in a certain output.

 </span>